avibrazil/iOSbackup/README.md

 ### Open a device backup

-With your password (a lengthy process):
+With your password (a slow and compute-intensive task):
 ```python
 >>> b=iOSbackup(
 	udid="00456030-000E4412342802E",